AdobeDocs/commerce-webapi/src/pages/graphql/payment-services-extension/index.md

 * Logged-in customers can vault a payment method in the **My Account** dashboard [without a purchase](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/payment-services/payments-checkout/vaulting#vaulting-without-purchase).
 This functionality is available only if you have installed [Payment Services for Adobe Commerce](https://commercemarketplace.adobe.com/magento-payment-services.html) 2.10.0 or higher.

-* Logged-in customers can [vault a credit card during checkout](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/payment-services/payments-checkout/vaulting#vaulting-a-payment-method-during-checkout) to use in a later purchases in the current store or other stores within the same merchant account.
+* Logged-in customers can [vault a credit card during checkout](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/payment-services/payments-checkout/vaulting#vaulting-a-payment-method-during-checkout) to use in a later purchase in the current store or other stores within the same merchant account.

 See [Payment Services Vault workflow](../payment-services-extension/workflows/vault.md) for more information.